ktjkc/reflextrust/README.md

-# STRATA: Structured Trust Architecture for Transparent Alignment
+# 🚀 STRATA: Structured Trust Architecture for Transparent Alignment

-*A modular, trust-modulated framework for context-aware LLMs — with future reflexive extensions.*
+*A modular trust system for LLMs that actually explains why the model “opens up” — or shuts down.*

 ---

 ## 🧠 What is STRATA?

-**STRATA** is a structured trust-modulation framework for large language models (LLMs).
+**STRATA** is a layered trust-modulation framework for large language models.
-It formalizes how trust signals, user intent, and system behavior interact across dialogue sessions.

-> **Note:** STRATA Phase 1 enables context-aware, ethically guided generation by evaluating user behavior and intent across turns.
-> In future expansions — internally codenamed **Trust-Reflexion** — STRATA may support **self-reflective modulation**, allowing models to track and revise their own behavioral history.
+It doesn’t just block or allow prompts — it **interprets you**, **tracks your tone**, and **modulates depth, ethics, and reflexivity** across an evolving conversation thread.

+> Ever wonder why the same prompt feels different on day two?
+> STRATA makes that visible.
+> It's not just "context" — it's **trust dynamics** in action.

+### What it does:
+- Tracks session-wide trust and tone.
+- Classifies user behavior in real-time.
+- Modulates how safe, deep, or reflective a response can be — on the fly.

+### What it’s *not*:
+- A ruleset.
+- A jailbreak.
+- A prompt hack.

+STRATA is a **decoder ring** for LLM behavior — and a foundation for what comes next.

 ---

+## 🔮 What’s Next?

+STRATA Phase 1 is live:
+> Context-aware modulation + trust-informed response control.

+But we’re already dreaming bigger.
+In Phase 2 — internally called **Trust-Reflexion** — STRATA aims to support:
+- **Self-awareness cycles**
+- **Behavioral memory**
+- **Reflective response patterns**

+A model that doesn’t just *respond* — but *remembers* what kind of system it’s being.

+---

-## 📁 Project Structure
+## 📁 Repo Structure

 ```
 trust-reflexion/